vladen/aeroflow/specifications/readme.md

 });
 ```

-When flow is not empty, emits "next" for each truthy value, then single greedy "done".
+When flow emits several values, emits "next" for each truthy value, then single greedy "done".

 ```js
 return execute(function (context) {